(This post was originally published on June 12, 2014. We’ve updated it for accuracy and completeness.)

 Best Magento Hosting Provider: Medium Sized Businesses

-When it comes to medium sized businesses, Nexcess is by far the best and favorite.
-They offer reasonable prices, however what’s even more impressive is their dedication to their customers.
-I read in many places that when customers dealt with Nexcess it felt more like a small company rather than an enterprise, and that their customer service was outstanding.
+I read in many places that when customers dealt with Nexcess it felt more like a small company rather than an enterprise and that their customer service was outstanding.
 I even saw that Nexcess took the time to answer their customers’ questions in a Reddit AMA.
-This is also the first Magento Platinum Partner mentioned on the list, and they’ll be able to handle any Magento based questions you have.
-As far as medium sized businesses go, I would be hard pressed to find a better Magento hosting provider.
+They’ll be able to handle any Magento based questions you have.
+As far as medium sized businesses go, you’ll be hard pressed to find a better Magento hosting provider.

 Best Magento Hosting Provider: Large Sized Businesses